 A Houston native, Mr. Ben began working at Escuela del Sol in 2015.
 He earned a Bachelor of Arts in Art History from University of New Mexico, and recently completed his Association Montessori Internationale (AMI) Elementary I Montessori credential training from the Montessori Institute of San Diego.
 Mr. Ben began his teaching journey in 2007 while living in Barcelona, Spain, and teaching English.
 He returned to Albuquerque, where he worked as a classroom assistant and volunteered at arts organizations.
 This led him to the Harwood Art Center, and eventually to Escuela, after participating Montessori Journey, where he finally got a better grasp on fractions!
 Mr. Ben enjoys creating art, being in nature, cooking, learning, and spending time with his son, who is in the Blue Room.
-As the Support Guide in Senior El, Ben is drawn to Montessori for the presentation of materials and tactile nature, and the scientific methodology it utilizes to empower children in taking an active role in their own education.
+As the Lead Guide in Senior El, Ben is drawn to Montessori for the presentation of materials and tactile nature, and the scientific methodology it utilizes to empower children in taking an active role in their own education.

 Mr. Ramon Chavez